in Salt Lake City UT

 Although each patient’s surgery tends to fit into one of these general categories, every procedure is unique.
 We will tailor your surgery to your precise needs.

 Tummy Tuck Surgery at 22 Plastic Surgery

-To begin your tummy tuck procedure at one of our surgical facilities, your surgeon will remove any excess skin and tissue from the midsection by either using a short scar or a long scar, depending on how much contouring you need.
+To begin your tummy tuck in the Cottonwood Heights or Salt Lake City area with 22 Plastic Surgery, your surgeon will remove any excess skin and tissue from the midsection by either using a short scar or a long scar, depending on how much contouring you need.
 At this time, the abdominal muscles are tightened.
 Then, after this is performed, we will assess whether or not you may benefit from additional contouring with liposuction in the surrounding area.
 Once your surgeon has finished reshaping the targeted area, they will close your incisions.